aws/aws-cli/awscli/topics/s3-config.rst

   * S3 to S3 copies - Falls back to using the ``classic`` transfer client

-  * Region redirects - Transfers fail for requests sent to a region that does not match the region of the targeted S3 bucket.

   * ``max_queue_size`` and ``max_bandwidth`` configuration values - Ignores
     these configuration values.